networkop/network-ci/README.md

 * Verify traffic flows against pre-defined rules
 * Shutdown and delete the network topology

-These tools can be combined and used by CI/CD automation servers like Jenkins as I showed in my [blog][].
+These tools can be combined and used by CI/CD automation servers like Jenkins as I showed in my [blog](http://networkop.github.io/blog/2016/02/19/network-ci-intro/).

- ## Demonstration
+ ## Examples

  To show how these tools can be used, I've created the following sample networks ranging in size from 3 to 14 nodes.

 * acme-small - simple 3-node topology
-* acme-medium - 5-node WAN-edge topology
 * acme-large - 14-node enterprise data centre

-## How-to tutorial
+## Documentation

-To learn how to use these tools proceed to `skeleton` directory
+For detailed instructions on how to use these tool proceed to [skeleton](/skeleton/)